18F/api.data.gov/content/docs/rate-limits.md

 ### Hourly Limit

-The hourly counters for your API key reset at the beginning of every hour.
+The hourly counters for your API key reset on a rolling basis.

-*Example:* If you started making requests at 10:00AM and made your 1,000th request of the hour at 10:40AM, your API key would become temporarily blocked.
-This temporary block of your API key would be lifted at 11:00AM, at which point you could make more web service requests (assuming you hadn't also exceeded your daily limit).

-### Daily Limit

-The daily counters for your API key reset at midnight [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time).

-*Example:* If you started making requests at 00:00:00 UTC and made your 10,000th request of the day at 16:00:00 UTC, your API key would become temporarily blocked.
-This temporary block of your API key would be lifted at 00:00:00 UTC of the following day, at which point you could make more web service requests.
+*Example:* If you made 500 requests at 10:15AM and 500 requests at 10:25AM, your API key would become temporarily blocked.
+This temporary block of your API key would cease at 11:15AM, at which point you could make 500 requests.
+At 11:25AM, you could then make another 500 requests.

 ## Rate Limit Error Response